KathleenScriver/intro_to_rails/README.md

 1. Explain what Rails is.
 1. Describe MVC.
 1. Identify the steps to starting a new Rails project.
 1. Summarize steps to build cats index page.
-Follow the errors.

     - Dream drive, what's the ultimate goal?
 (Vertical slice)
-  - Start server, go to localhost:3000/cats
+    - Start server, go to localhost:3000/cats (Follow the errors.)
     - Open/Draw route
     - Create controller to route request
     - Create model & migration
     - Create view

 ## Deliverables
 1. Slack to me: In your own words, describe the flow a request takes through Rails MVC.